COVID-19 vaccinations, boosters available in Decatur

 DECATUR – The Macon County Health Department will be offering COVID-19 vaccinations and booster shots next week in Decatur.

-The Pfizer vaccine will also be available at Lucy Loft, 1165 University Ave., on Thursday, Nov.
-4, from 12 to 2 p.m.
+The Pfizer vaccine will also be available at Millikin University Commons, 1230 W. Main St. on Monday, Nov.
+8, from 10 a.m. to 1 p.m.

 Do not attend if you are pregnant or nursing unless you have a doctor's note, or if you have previously received a COVID-19 vaccine of any kind.